Decentralized-ID/decentralized-id.github.io/awesome-indy/README.md

 ### Evernym-Sovrin-Indy Adoption[**^**](#Contents)

+* [Hyperledger Ursa](https://wiki.hyperledger.org/projects/ursa) "includes the Hyperledger Indy-Crypto code base that is the building block for anonymous credentials, the verifiable credentials protocol, in indy-sdk used by the Sovrin Network. [...]
+We are hopeful the [shared library](https://github.com/hyperledger/ursa) will help other platforms better incorporate and use ZKP-based credentials and leverage Sovrin for their identity component."
+(From Nathan George on Sovrin Telegram)
 * [Verified Organization Network](https://vonx.io/) [[**G**](https://github.com/bcgov/von)] [[**>**](#Canada)]
    * "an initiative by the government of British Columbia to create a trusted network of organizational data.
 It allows organizations to claim credentials that are part of their own digital identity, using a component called [TheOrgBook](https://theorgbook.pathfinder.gov.bc.ca/en/home)[[**G**]](https://github.com/bcgov/theorgbook) that lists entities with their associated public verifiable claims.
    * [Demonstrating the Verifiable Organizations Network (VON)](https://docs.google.com/document/d/1wNnXdQKUtWnx--xw3VQ9Fr2TDa0kUNIBSMmFGR4uoMg/edit#heading=h.kphtj2c176xb)